ht_helper Script

 Note

 GNU parallel is a widely-used, community-supported alternative to HT Helper.
-You're welcome to use HT Helper, but we if you're just getting started with aggregating tasks into a single job, we suggest use of GNU parallel.
+We're not actively maintaining HT Helper.
+So you're welcome to use HT Helper, particularly if you have old workflows using it, but if you're just getting started with aggregating tasks into a single job, we strongly suggest use of GNU parallel.

 Overview